 H. Edwards

-In 2018 we were contacted by someone who had bought a dulcimer in a saleroom and wanted to sell it on.
+In 2018 we were contacted via the Nonsuch Dulcimer Club by someone who had bought an East Anglian style dulcimer in a saleroom and wanted to sell it on.
 On this dulcimer is a brass plaque with the inscription ‘H. Edwards maker 1891’.

-This could possibly be the same Henry Edwards whose dulcimer was already well-known to us, but the case is not proven – we don’t know this maker’s full name or where he lived.
+This could possibly be Henry Edwards from Norwich (1863-1955), who owned a dulcimer made by Mark Widdows: this instrument with the maker’s plaque is stylistically very similar to the Widdows dulcimer belonging to “our” Henry Edwards.
 The most obvious difference is that the Widdows-made one has a unique decorative pattern around the sound-holes, whereas the Edwards-made one has the standard stencilled patterns, but in every other respect it looks almost identical.

 All material on this website is copyright.
 Anyone wishing to quote or use this original research should credit it to Katie Howson and cite this website as the source.
 Please see our Terms and Conditions page for more information, and do contact me if you wish to use any of the contents in any way.
 Thank you.